poulsp/docker-Alice-Linux-x86/README.md

 # docker-Alice-Linux-x86.
 Let ProjectAlice run in a docker container.

+I run it on a Ubuntu Destop.
 Bla. bla bla

 Read Installing but be sure also to read [More](#more).

 ## Installing.
+- `docker network create alice-nw`
 - `git clone docker-Alice-Linux-x86`
-- cd into docker-Alice-Linux-x86/alice
+- cd into `docker-Alice-Linux-x86/alice`
 - From now we call docker-Alice-Linux-x86/alias for root.
-- Edit Timezone.env to your needs.
+- Edit `Timezone.env` to your needs.
-- cd into root/misc
+- cd into `root/misc`
-  - cp config.py.example config.py
+  - `cp config.py.example config.py`
-  - Edit config.py for your needs.
+  - Edit `config.py` for your needs.
-- cp your googlecredentials.json to root/misc/googlecredentials.json
+- cp your `googlecredentials.json to` `root/misc/googlecredentials.json`
   - We use Google ASR
-- cp snips.toml.example into root/Docker/host_volumes/config/snips.toml.
+- `cp snips.toml.example` into `root/Docker/host_volumes/config/snips.toml`.
 - cd to root folder where the docker-compose.yml is.
   - Enter `time bash install.sh`